Gunfight at the O.K. Corral: The Earps as lawmen

 The 1931 book Wyatt Earp: Frontier Marshal was a best-selling biography by Stuart N. Lake.
 It established Wyatt Earp's role as a fearless lawman in the American Old West and the legend of the "Gunfight at the O.K.
 Corral" in the public consciousness.
 But Lake and many others in the popular media wildly exaggerated Wyatt's role as the central figure in the gunfight.
 It was only discovered much later that Wyatt Earp: Frontier Marshal, based on eight interviews with Earp, was largely fictional.
 The book and later Hollywood portrayals embellished Wyatt's reputation and magnified his mystique as a western lawman.

 Morgan Earp had been a police officer in Montana, but had no known experience with gunfighting prior to their arrival in Tombstone.
 While Wyatt was Pima County Deputy Sheriff on July 27, 1880, Morgan Earp took over his job as shotgun messenger for Wells Fargo.
 Morgan also occasionally assisted Virgil and at the time of the gunfight was a special deputy policeman and drawing pay.

 Doc Holliday had a reputation as a gunman and had reportedly been in nine shootouts during his life, although it has only been verified that he killed three men.
 One well-documented episode occurred on July 19, 1879, when Holliday and his business partner, former deputy marshal John Joshua Webb, were seated in their saloon in Las Vegas, New Mexico.
 Former U.S. Army scout Mike Gordon got into a loud argument with one of the saloon girls whom he wanted to take with him.
 Gordon stormed from the saloon and began firing his revolver into the building.
 Before Gordon could get off his second shot, Holliday killed him.
-Holliday was tried for the murder but acquitted, mostly based on the testimony of Webb.
+Holliday was tried for murder but acquitted, mostly based on the testimony of Webb.